neravdoshi/DisasterResponse/README.md

 ## File Descriptions

-**Data:** This folder contains all the .csv files, .db file and .py file Data-> disaster_categories.csv/disaster_messages.csv: These files inside the data folder contains messages, their genres and different categories they beong     to.
+**Data:** This folder contains all the .csv files, .db file and .py file

+  Data-> disaster_categories.csv/disaster_messages.csv: These files inside the data folder contains messages, their genres and different categories they beong     to.

   Data-> process_data.py: This code takes as its input csv files containing message data and message categories (labels), and creates an SQLite database           containing a merged and cleaned version of this data

   Data-> disaster.db: This file is the database which is used to fetch data whenever needed

-**Models:** This folder contains the ML pipeline and the pickle object Models-> train_classifier.py: This code takes the SQLite database produced by process_data.py as an input and uses the data contained within it to train and     tune a ML model for categorizing messages.
+**Models:** This folder contains the ML pipeline and the pickle object.

+  Models-> train_classifier.py: This code takes the SQLite database produced by process_data.py as an input and uses the data contained within it to train and     tune a ML model for categorizing messages.
 The output is a pickle file containing the fitted model.
 Test evaluation metrics are also printed as part of the       training process.

   Models->disaster_ada_model.pkl: This file contains the fitted model so we do not need to fit the model again(note included as file is large)

 **App:** This folder contains run.py and templates which are used to run the main web application

 ## Acknowledgement

  I really appreciate the opportunity given by Figure Eight and Udacity.
 This project allows me to practice a variety of data science skill sets from an complete  ML lifecycle process.